Muppet Monster Adventure: Gameplay

-The game draws heavily on PlayStation standard platformers of its day, most prominently Spyro (with which it shared a sound designer, Michael Gollom).
-Other notable inspirations are Crash Bandicoot (Robin's spin attack is identical in execution to Crash's), Croc, and Super Mario 64 (the game's swimming system was described as 'intuitive' and compared favourably with Mario's 'flying underwater' style controls).

-Despite some fundamental similarities in controls and platforming setpieces used, the game was praised for the array of context-specific transformations that Robin can perform.
-Inspired by the transformations the Muppets themselves undergo, Robin is able to use their abilities (by taking on their appearance) once he has collected all four pieces of an amulet bearing the relevant Muppet's face.
+The game draws heavy inspiration from 3D platformers like Spyro, Crash Bandicoot, and Super Mario 64.
+The gameplay consists of Robin using several context-specific transformations inspired by the monster transformations the Muppets themselves undergo.
+Robin can use the transformations once he has collected all four pieces of an amulet bearing the relevant Muppet's face.
 Noseferatu's amulet grants Robin the power to glide, the Wocka Wocka Werebear's enables him to climb, the Muck Monster's allows him to dive underwater, Ker-monster's permits him to push and pull large blocks, and the amulet bearing the Ghoul-friend of Ker-monster gives him the ability to perform door-smashing karate chops.

-The mechanisms by which the game progresses are relatively simplistic.
 Each level requires a certain amount of 'evil energy' (dropped by enemies and scattered freely around all levels) to open it, and only three may be unlocked before a boss has to be fought.
-Bosses, however, do not require the collection of evil energy but instead need 'Muppet Tokens', a gaming MacGuffin similar to Super Mario 64s Power Stars that resemble a golden block shaped like Kermit's head.
-Once a set number of these have been collected (some are found scattered around levels while others require the completion of certain minigames), the boss is accessible and can be defeated, opening up the next stage of the game.
+Bosses, however, do not require the collection of evil energy but instead need "Muppet Tokens."
+Once a set number of these have been collected from levels and minigames, the boss is accessible and can be defeated, opening up the next stage of the game.